WFU-HPC/deac-docs/source/cluster-sla.rst

 Job Cancellation
 ================

-The HPC Team reserves the right to terminate running jobs, head node processes, and other operations on the DEAC Cluster without notification for the following reasons:
+The HPC Team reserves the right to terminate running jobs, login node processes, and other operations on the DEAC Cluster without notification for the following reasons:

 * Emergency node maintenance.
 * Suspected unacceptable usage of resources.